mtumilowicz/reports/README.md

 ```
 after all we called `build()`

-more exemplary code of usages `XmlDocumentBuilderChainImpl` in class
+more exemplary code of usages `builder.chain.XmlDocumentBuilderImpl`
-(test package): `ChainReportTypeXmlWriterShowcase`,
+in the class (test package):
-`XmlDocumentBuilderChainImplTest`
+`builder.chain.ReportTypeXmlWriterShowcase`,
+`builder.chain.XmlDocumentBuilderImplTest`

 ---
-2) **XmlDocumentBuilderStraightImpl** - allows to create xml in a
+2) **builder.straight.XmlDocumentBuilderStraightImpl** - allows to create xml in a
 "straight" way:
 Creating elements / attributes:
 ```